 Mini vs. Roux-en-Y Gastric Bypass

-The “high” gastric pouch anastomosis that is typically created with Roux-en-Y gastric bypass may often create some tension and put some added stress on the connection point or anastomosis.
+The “high” gastric pouch anastomosis which is typically created with Roux-en-Y gastric bypass may often create some tension and put some added stress on the connection point or anastomosis.
 This is associated with leaks, quite a serious complication, but also strictures or stenoses, which may require further treatment including surgery.

-Another factor favoring the mini gastric bypass over the Roux-en-Y gastric bypass is the ease of reversibility.
-While both procedures involve reconnecting the existing organs and anatomy without making any irreversible moves, and no organs are removed, the mini-gastric bypass is much more easily reversed should some future need arise.
-Roux-en-Y gastric bypass surgery on the other hand is very difficult to reverse and would only be done so under very unusual situations.
-Reversal of the mini could be done with a laparoscopic approach, whereas reversal of the Roux-en-Y gastric bypass would in many cases require open surgery.
+Another factor favoring the Mini Gastric Bypass over the Roux-en-Y gastric bypass is the ease of reversibility.
+While both procedures involve reconnecting the existing organs and anatomy without making any irreversible moves, and no organs are removed, the Mini Gastric Bypass is much more easily reversed should some future need arise.
+Roux-en-Y gastric bypass surgery, on the other hand, is very difficult to reverse and would only be done so under very unusual situations.
+Reversal of the Mini could be done with a laparoscopic approach, whereas reversal of the Roux-en-Y gastric bypass would in many cases require open surgery.

 Mini Gastric Bypass vs. Sleeve Gastrectomy

-Finally, while there is long term data about the mini gastric bypass over many years, from a small number of centers, we do not have much long term data about the sleeve gastrectomy with respect to weight loss results.
-Recent studies have shown five year outcomes after sleeve gastrectomy and it does appear to provide robust weight loss, but time will tell if the results hold up in the long run.
+Finally, while there is long-term data about the Mini Gastric Bypass over many years, from a small number of centers, we do not have much long-term data about the sleeve gastrectomy with respect to weight loss results.
+Recent studies have shown five-year outcomes after sleeve gastrectomy and it does appear to provide robust weight loss, but time will tell if the results hold up in the long run.

 Mini Gastric Bypass vs. LAP-BAND

 As for comparisons of the weight loss results, results are mixed.
-Generally speaking there are many large and long term studies, which support the conclusion that gastric bypass surgery results in a greater degree of weight loss over a longer period of time.
+Generally speaking, there are many large and long-term studies which support the conclusion that gastric bypass surgery results in a greater degree of weight loss over a longer period of time.
 More recent studies, some of which are large in size from respected centers, show the gap between band surgery and bypass surgery over the years, in terms of weight loss magnitude, is quite small and possibly even statistically insignificant.